Area Status: Open

 At a Glance

-From the Town of Cougar WA.
-Drive east on Lewis River Road, which turns into Forest Road 90.
-Continue on FR 90 until the intersection with Forest Road 83.
-Turn left on FR83 and continue approximitly 6 miles to the Marble Mountain Sno-Park.
-During the winter and early spring FR83 is gated at the Sno-Park.
+From Cougar, WA drive east on Lewis River Road, which turns into Forest Road 90.
+Continue on Forest Road 90 until the intersection with Forest Road 83.
+Turn left on Forest Road 83 and continue approximately 6 miles to the Marble Mountain Sno-Park.
+During the winter and early spring Forest Road 83 is gated at the Sno-Park.